martin12333/Readable-Lisp-S-expressions/Install-howto.md

     --without-clisp         disable support for clisp
     --without-common-lisp   disable support for Common Lisp (including clisp and sbcl)

-In particular, if you won't be using Common Lisp, consider using the configure option "--without-common-lisp".
+So if you won't be using Common Lisp, consider using the configure option "--without-common-lisp".
 Note that if you use --without-guile you'll disable several tools that depend on guile.

 If you change your mind later about your configuration options, just re-run configure with your new configuration options, and then run the later steps as described below (in particular, "make" and "make install").